12 Best Japanese Words + Phrases for Living a Chill Life

 Shinrin-yoku means “forest bathing”.
 But really, it’s the art of connecting more deeply with nature and your natural surroundings.

-It’s all too easy to be separate from these earthly things, so shinrin-yoku is my personal reminder.
+It’s easy to feel separated from these earthy things…so shinrin-yoku is a nice personal reminder.

 If you’re keen to adopt this way of life, you could take a light hike or even try meditating in the park.